leoncai1999/workout-heatmap/README.md

 To run the project in production, create a project in Heroku and link it to the GitHub repository of your project.
 Specifiy the Heroku domain as the base_url in the code and the authorized callback domain in the Strava API application.
+In the Heroku project settings, define config vars identical to the API keys in the .env file.
 Every subsequent Git commit will trigger a deployment of the site.

 If you have questions, suggestions, or would like to report any issues, please feel free to reach out to me via email!